digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 > Photos of an OEM Series 2-3 keyfob

-> NOTE: The S2/3 Ute remotes are missing the boot button (bottom right)
+> The S2/3 Ute remotes are missing the boot button (bottom right) {: .block-note}

 ## Programming Keyfobs

-> NOTE: the following steps must be started within 10 seconds of closing the door
+> the following steps must be started within 10 seconds of closing the door {: .block-note}

-> NOTE: these steps will not work if you're cars electronic locks are faulty i.e if the [lock actuator requires rebuilding](../../Body/DoorLockActuators/DoorLockActuators.md#replacement)
+> these steps will not work if you're cars electronic locks are faulty i.e if the [lock actuator requires rebuilding](../../Body/DoorLockActuators/DoorLockActuators.md#replacement)
+{: .block-note}

 1. ensure all doors are closed and car is unlocked, then insert the key into the ignition and turn to the "ACC" position (1 click from off, not 2)
 1. press the rear demister switch 3 times.
 If successful, the door locks should cycle (unlocked-locked-unlocked)